This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Add the dry ingredients, the reserved apples and diced ginger to the wet mixture.
 Using a rubber/silicon spatula gently fold the mixture together, scraping the bottom and sides.
 Mix only until the batter is combined, do not over-mix.

-• Fill the muffin cavities completely full, transfer to the oven and bake at the 425°F temperature for 5 minutes only; then reduce the oven temperature to 350°F and continue baking for an additional 12-15 minutes or until a toothpick inserted into the center comes out clean.
+• Fill the muffin cavities completely full, transfer to the oven and bake at the 425°F temperature for 5 minutes only; then reduce the oven to 350°F and bake for an additional 12 to 15 minutes or until a toothpick inserted into the center comes out clean.

 • Remove the muffins from the oven and let cool in the pan for 5 minutes, then gently remove them from the pan and place on a wire cooling rack.
 Cool completely before adding the glaze.